Mailbu Tile and Adamson House Grounds

 A museum tour takes you from the early Chumash Indian era thru the Spanish California cultures, the genteel and romantic ranching days of the fabulous Rindge and Adamson families, and the incredible growth years to today.
 It is a great opportunity to relive the genteel and romantic ranching days of the famed Rindge and Adamson families.
 You will learn about one of the most interesting dramas in the history of California land laws; the Malibu Railroad; the 50-room Castle on the Hill; the 17 year legal battle over a Malibu Highway; the Malibu Movie Colony; and the Malibu Dam.
 Admission to the museum is free.

-Colored reprints of Malibu Tile, hand-painted pastel views of the Adamson house, and many other unique gifts are available in the museum.
+Colored reprints of Malibu Tile, hand-painted pastel views of the Adamson house, and many other unique gifts are available in the Visitor Center.